MalwareLabHagenberg/ambrosia/doc/ambrosia_web.filter.Filter.rst

 A value may be a string in the form of "string", a number in the form of 1.0 or 1, true or false or a property.
 A property is a string describing an attribute of an event (e.g. abspath, successful).
-Moreover a property may also match a specific reference (e.g. process.pid, file.abspath).
-The reference defined in a property may be a specific reference (like file or process) or the string "references".
-This special reference matches all references in an event.
-Therefore, the value of any property using "references" (e.g. references.id) must be treated as an array (Array operations ":" and "!:" must be used).
-A filter general filter (that is applied to all events regardless of their type) can therefore be used to find all events related to a certain entity (e.g.
+Moreover a property may also match a specific reference (e.g. r.process.pid, r.file.abspath).
+The reference defined in a property may be a specific reference (like r.file or r.process).
+Moreover the string "*" may be used to get all values (e.g. r.*.id).
+Since multiple values are returned, the value  must be treated as an array (Array operations ":" and "!:" must be used).
+A general filter (that is applied to all events regardless of their type) can therefore be used to find all events related to a certain entity (e.g. "someidofanentity" : r.*.id).
-"someidofanentity" : references.id).

 Constructor
 -----------

-.. js:class:: ambrosia_web.filter.Filter(str, forceShowParents)
+.. js:class:: ambrosia_web.filter.Filter()

-    :param String str:
-        the condition for the filter

-    :param  forceShowParents:
-        TODO